 Both its themes and its episodic structure made us very excited by the news that Jordan Peele’s production company are considering it for adaptation to a TV series.
 According to Deadline, the proposed series will “reclaim genre storytelling from the African-American perspective.”

 Kiernan’s work features a wealth of queer characters.
-In her masterful novel The Red Tree, a lesbian protagonist retreats to the country to get over her lover’s death, only to find herself transfixed by the grisly legends surrounding a tree on her property.
+In their masterful novel The Red Tree, a lesbian protagonist retreats to the country to get over her lover’s death, only to find herself transfixed by the grisly legends surrounding a tree on her property.
 The descent into madness is a long-standing Lovecraftian trope, but the way that Kiernan throws sexuality into the mix lends it a power that Lovecraft’s squeamishness would always bar him from.

 Much like his hero M.R.
 James, sex itself is conspicuously absent from Lovecraft’s work.
 But the presence of peculiarly tactile monstrosities and glistening tentacles speak to repressed desires that modern authors are more than willing to explore.